catherinepollard/futurenhs-platform/infrastructure/README.md

    ```bash
    ./infrastructure/scripts/install-argo-cd.sh
    ```

    This will set up Argo CD on your cluster, and install the `argocd` command-line utility.

-   The `argocd` command can connect to your kubernetes cluster, but doesn't do this by default.
+   The `argocd` command can connect to your Kubernetes cluster, but doesn't do this by default.
 This is quite annoying, so you will probably want to set this environment variable (run this once, and add it to your ~/.profile)

    ```bash
    export ARGOCD_OPTS='--port-forward --port-forward-namespace argocd'
    ```

    If you want to login, the username is `admin` and the password will be the name of the argocd-server pod, which you can get from:

    ```bash
    kubectl get pods -n argocd
    ```